Wiltz Castle

 Wiltz Castle (Château de Wiltz, Schloss Wiltz Schlass Wolz), located in Wiltz in the north of Luxembourg, dates back to 1573.

 It is now known above all for hosting an annual music festival.
-Part of the castle now serves as the campus of European Business University, United Business Institutes and of BBI.
+Part of the castle now serves as the campus of European Business Institute, United Business Institutes and of Brookins Business Institute Academy for Applied Science.

 History

 In the 13th century, the Lords of Wiltz built a fortified castle on a rocky promontory, initiating the development of the upper town of Wiltz.
 In 1388, the French attacked the town and burnt the castle down but it was soon repaired.
 In 1453, Wiltz was again attacked, this time by the troops of Philip of Burgundy.
 The round Witches' Tower to the east of the gardens is the oldest part of today's castle.
 Under Count John VI of Wiltz, the construction of today's Renaissiance style castle was begun in 1631.
 After delays caused by the Thirty Years War, the main building was not completed until about 1720.
 The old chapel was finished in 1722 and the monumental staircase leading down to the gardens was completed in 1727.
 The castle premises were acquired by the State of Luxembourg in 1951 for use as an old people's home.